 Short history of privacy

 The expectation of privacy in the UK is a relatively recent one.
-You can see British spy operations going back to at leas the 16th century with Sir Francis Walsingham.
+You can see British spy operations going back to at least the 16th century with Sir Francis Walsingham.
 Walsingham had a network that read couriered mail and cracked codes in Elizabethan England.

 By Victorian times, you had Special Branch attached to the Metropolitan Police and related units across the British Empire.
 The Boer War saw Britain found permanent military intelligence units that was the forerunner of the current security services.